MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 If it's the case, you can mention "Left college in good academic standing for financial reasons / to pursue web development."

+## Checklist
+Before you submit your resume for review, make sure you can answer yes to all these questions.

+* Projects
+  0. Do you list three to five coding projects, including one Rails app and one Javascript demo (eg. a game)?
+  0. Does each project include a link to the Github repo and one to the live demo?
+  0. Did you buy a custom domain for your main project?
+  0. Do you describe clever solutions you came up with to build each project?

+* Work
+  0. Do you describe not just *what* you did at each job but *how well* you did it?
+  0. Do you provide benchmarks for your own or your teams success?

+* Misc
+  0. Do you provide a simple list of the technologies you are familiar with?
+  0. Do you provide contact information and link to your Github?
+  0. Does your contact information make it clear you are currently in the metro area?